-As the daylight starts to fade away the people start to gather and find themselves a seat in one of the many stairs.
-The aarati happens in the opposite to Pashupatinath temple on the other side of Bagmati river bank.
+As the daylight starts to fade away the people start to gather and find themselves seats on the stairs.
+The aarati takes place opposite to Pashupatinath temple on the other side of Bagmati river bank.
 One by one the stairs on both sides gets filled with people of different ages but mostly by the devotes who came to worship Pashupatinath.

 When it gets dark the whole area around Pashupatinath starts to sparkle like a gold from the yellow light placed around it.
 The opposite side is made bright using fluorescent light.
 The whole area waits in anticipation of the commencement of the ritual while the preparation is taking place.